trueskawka/getting_and_cleaning_data_course_project/README.md

 5. Apply appropriate lables for activities (from activity_labels.txt).

-6. Create a tidy dataset with means of the variable for each pair of subject and activity.
+6. Create a tidy dataset with means of the variables for each pair of subject and activity.

 7. Export the dataset.